vhouchouas/slack-agenda-app/README.md

 You can clean this old personal data by running:

-    ./clitools clean-orphan-attendees    # clean data from the database ./clitools anonymize-old-caldav-data # clean data from the caldav server
+    ./clitools clean-orphan-attendees # clean data from the database ./clitools pseudonymize-old-caldav-data # clean data from the caldav server

 You should probably set a cron to run those tasks regularly.